William D. Fulton

 William Duane Fulton (May 27, 1864 – March 2, 1925) was a Democratic politician in the U.S. state of Ohio who served in the Ohio House of Representatives and was Ohio Secretary of State 1917–1919.

 Biography

-William Duane Fulton was born at Homer, Licking County, Ohio in 1864.
+William Duane Fulton was born in Homer, Ohio, in 1864.
 He attended public schools, and graduated from Denison University, Granville, Ohio.
 He then read law and after admission to the bar, he practiced in Newark, Ohio.
 He was city solicitor, and member of council.